Computer and Information Sciences

 CompTIA Partnership

-Chestnut Hill College is also a partner with CompTIA, a leader in the tech career certification space.
-Students are prepared to complete certifications like A+, Network+, Cloud+, Server+, and more.
-Preparation software and a certification voucher (with retake assurance) are included currently as part of the Griffin Textbook Direct program at Chestnut Hill College.
-At least a $500 per certification value for you as a student is included within the curriculum.
+Chestnut Hill College is also a partner with CompTIA, a leader in tech career certification.
+Students are prepared to earn certifications such as A+, Network+, Cloud+, Server+, and more.
+Preparation software is currently included in the Griffin Textbook Direct program at Chestnut Hill College.
+This software is worth at least $150 per certification and is included in the curriculum for you as a student.

 Teaching Methods